ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 answer in your notebook.

-Given the importance of hydrogen bonding, which requires proton participation, for protein stability and receptor-ligand interactions, X-ray crystal s tructures cannot be used used in molecular dynamics (MD) right “off the shelf”.
+Given the importance of hydrogen bonding, which requires proton participation, for protein stability and receptor-ligand interactions, X-ray crystal structures cannot be used used in molecular dynamics (MD) right “off the shelf”.
 To help resolve this and many other issues, a variety of software tools have been developed.

 ## Looking at the Crystal Structure

+### 1. Downloading PDB
-1. First download the Protein Data Bank (PDB) structure that corresponds with you BioChemCoRe PDB identifier from the website.
+First download the Protein Data Bank (PDB) structure that corresponds with you BioChemCoRe PDB identifier from the website.

 2. Visualize this structure by loading it in PyMol; replacing "my_proein_name"